Addressing Communities of Practice Challenges: What You Need To Know

 - Ensure that the community addresses the needs and interests of the members.

 - Leverage social media to support collaboration.
 Through social media, members can send questions, share ideas, and express their opinions without feeling pressured to create a formal letter or email to the rest of the community.
 It makes a perfect, safe, and engaging online platform for communications, socialization, and knowledge sharing.
 Now, there’s a “Facebook for work” called Workplace already that you might want to integrate into your CoPs.

 - Appoint a community leader.
 In addition to taking the lead in the activities and initiatives of the community, this person will also help out in keeping the community engaged by being the members’ go-to resource for their questions, concerns, and anything else they need.

 Battling Organisational Hierarchy

 This is essentially problematic because communities of practice are not naturally aligned with the hierarchical structure of your companies in so many ways.
-For instance, the relationship among members is horizontal, while it is vertical in the organisational chart.
+For instance, the relationship among members is horizontal, while it is vertical in the organizational chart.

 Apart from the reporting relationship, a typical company follows a top-down approach in all other matters, from exercising control and authority to communicating.
 Whereas in CoPs, the relationship takes place between individuals with similar or equivalent functionality.

-What is essential is that these communities adhere to your organisational culture which is defined as a set of practices or a way of doing things.
+What is essential is that these communities adhere to your organizational culture which is defined as a set of practices or a way of doing things.
 CoPs should embrace your corporate identity in the way they interact and conduct their activities.